sso66/eagletonlabs-browserify-node-js/src/event_model/README.md

 > a period of time.

 > You have also seen how to implement your own custom event emitters and add
-> listener function to them
+> listener function to them.

 - Up Next